Best wood lathes for your workshop

 • The Delta 46-460 12 Wood Lathe has a tool rest that can be used vertically or horizontally, which comes in handy when you need to switch tasks.

-• Plus, there are tons of accessories available for purchase as well if you want to get creative.
+• Plus, many accessories are available for purchase if you want to get creative.

 The weakness